vpavlenko/study-music/research/nns.md

 In contrast, not everything from MIDI should be preserved with great care.
 As in a natural language, we don't notate intonation in writing.
 So, note onsets as conveying rhythm are very important, but note durations/offsets - less so and can probably be omitted at all (?).
 Same with onsets are shifted a notch to compensate for MIDI attack of a particular instrument (which font rendering is likely not the one that the file author optimized for).
 This is a difference between tokenization for generation and tokenization for theory, similar to speech synthesis where a system without intonation would produce a very robotic and unpleasant sound, whereas no word-contour intonation is needed for GPT-4.

+The tracks in a MIDI file should also be curated.
+In some MIDI files, several tracks double each other purely for timbral effects, fully or partially.
+Doubling should probably be removed to reduce number of tokens used.
+Also, [GM](https://en.wikipedia.org/wiki/General_MIDI) has 128 instruments, whereas semantically there are way less categories - bass, chords, vocal, vocal dubbing, ornamentation, instrumental solo.

 ## Single-modal

 Transformers are [widely fed](https://github.com/affige/genmusic_demo_list) on corpora of MIDI.
 And maybe they learn/extract all theoretical concepts along the way: keys, chords, voicings, voice-leading rules, formal structures, composers/genres.
 This information can't be extracted directly from the music generation setting, as transformers per se simply generate the next MIDI symbol.
 The corpus itself doesn't have any annotation on structures that we're interested in.